 Get healthier.
 Staying glued to your smartphone for several hours can lead to eye strain, dry eyes, blurry vision, teary eyes, and headaches.
 You may also hunch over as you look down at the phone or screen.
 This can cause lower back and neck problems.
 Disconnecting can provide relief to various parts of your body.

 Sleep better.
 When your body knows it’s time for sleep, your brain releases a chemical called melatonin to help you relax and drift off.
-Staring a phone right before bed keeps your brain alert and active and delays that melatonin release.
+Staring at your phone right before bed keeps your brain alert and active and delays that melatonin release.
 Lack of sleep over a long period of time can affect your mood and health.
 A digital detox can help your body better control your sleep cycles.